AboodyAlAniOfficial/LevelUp/interface/pNotes.md

 Will implement more details and functions to the pages soon.
 # Note:
-Extract the zips into the same folder as the rest of the files in this folder (Some of the files require specific address paths to get the necessary packages for their functions)
+Extract the zips into the same folder (Some of the files require specific address paths to get the necessary packages for their functions)